 Summer is fast approaching, and we can’t wait to try out these 15 fun boat crafts for kids at my house.
 There are few things my kids enjoy doing more than playing in water, and boats just take the fun up a notch.
-Whether it’s building a floating vessel from scratch for the back yard kiddie pool or choosing a twig to send down the creek on our hikes, boats are a glorious part of our summer play.
+Whether it’s building a floating vessel from scratch for the backyard kiddie pool or choosing a twig to send down the creek on our hikes, boats are a glorious part of our summer play.

 There are so many crazy things you can make boats out of, and I love the engineering challenge of encouraging the kids to design and race their creations.
-It’s a fantastic STEM project, combining the science of water displacement, then engineering of keeping a boat upright, and the art of making it look awesome!
+It’s a fantastic STEM project, combining the science of water displacement, the engineering of keeping a boat upright, and the art of making it look awesome!
 The best part is, this is one educational project you won’t have to push on them.
 Just give them a pile of junk and let them create.

 Two of these boat crafts are from our kitchen table, and I’ll show you how we did it.
-The rest are the fabulous creations from other bloggers.
+The rest are fabulous creations from other bloggers.
 Take a minute and check them out.

 Our Boat Crafts For Kids